icesi-ops/training_microservices/pay-app-spring-microservices/README.md

 The **configuration microservice** must provide the configuration for all microservices also the most important action is that it provides consul address for service discovery registration.

 All microservices must consume the connection string from the centralized configuration service.

-Information about the endpoints available per microservice is included in the INFO.md document
+Information about the endpoints available per microservice is included in the INFO.md document.

-## Storage
+## Storage 📜

 ### PostgreSQL